hb020/PoE_Ethernet_GPIB_Adapter/README.md

 * fully integrated with platformio (but can be compiled also outside of platformio)
 * RAW server is abandoned, as it would need many more resources.
 * It is based upon the latest AR488 (v0.53.03).
 Documented the adaptations in the document [Relation_to_AR488](/SW/src/Relation_to_AR488.md).
-* Added a basic web server with stats and info (just because I can)
+* Added a basic web server with stats and info (just because I can).
+It will however require 1 socket, so if you want VXI-11 and have more than 6 instruments connected, you should disable the web server.
 * IP address and default instrument address can be set via serial console.

+## The number of instruments you can connect

+VXI-11 is easier to integrate with many tools, but does have an impact on resource use on the gateway.
+The Ethernet chip can only maintain 8 network sockets, and each instrument requires a separate socket with VXI-11.
+Prologix uses only 1 socket, no matter the number of instruments.
+This means the following:

+* if want to connect more than 7 instruments, use prologix
+* if you use VXI-11 and are close to 7, then disable or do not use the web server.

 TODO: